Carath/payara-micro-test/README.md

 ```

 The type of content to be POSTed may also be specified, e.g by adding ```-H 'Content-Type: text/plain'``` before the url.

-## Improvements to do:

-Do not rebuild the container each time, but instead update the .war contained inside.